Ugbo

 Ugbo is one of the few aborigines east of the River Niger, Nigeria, and has existed in its current location dating back to the Ancient History (3000 BC – AD 500).
 The town is known for its natural habitat, including serene hills, caves, large rocks and stones, rivers, forests, wild animals, and fertile lands.
 Ugbo is the ancestral home to many towns in Igboland.
-Ogulugu (which later split into Ugbo and the neighboring Obeagu community) is the oldest son of Ewa, the original progenitor of nearby communities, including Amoli, Agbudu, Isu-Awaa (Ewa), Ituku, and Ogbaku.
+Ogulugu (which later split into Ugbo and the neighboring Obeagu community) is the oldest son of Ewa (Ewee), the original progenitor of nearby communities, including Amoli, Agbudu, Isu-Awaa (Ewa), Ituku, Ogbaku, Obe, Ozalla and Mgbowo.
 The Ewa (Awaa) kindred, together with Ntuegbe, make up what is known as Mbanabor clan in Awgu LGA of Enugu State.
 Based on 2006 census, the population of Ugbo is projected to be about 32,000.
-Ugbo comprises three large villages, namely, Ugbo-Okpala, Ugbonabor, and Ngene Ugbo.
+Ugbo comprises three autonomous communities, namely, Ugbo Okpala, Ugbonabor, and Ngene Ugbo.
+Ugbo-Okpala is made up of three major villages, namely, Umuebem, Uhugwu, Umuonaga (including Oyibo Ugbo).

 Location

 Ugbo is located in a hill-top, northwest part of Awgu Local Government Area, Enugu State.
 The town occupies a vast area of land bounded by other communities, such as Obeagu to the southwest, Achi to the west, Amoli to the northwest, Owelli to the north, Ogugu to the east, and Mmaku to the south.